You have prepared everything with the greatest of care. There are a few details left to add – but by no means the least important!

 the communications manager for a trendy website

-the recruitment manager for a hypermarket
+the recruitment manager of a supermarket chain

 Avoid completely outdated closing statements.
-To play it safe, be formal- even if the recruiter is the same age or would hold a similar or lower level of authority than you within the company.
-A quickly forwarded e-mail may appear too familiar to the recipient.
+To play it safe, be formal, even if the recruiter is the same age or would hold a similar or lower level of authority than you within the company.
+A quickly forwarded email may appear too familiar to the recipient.

-You don't want to distract recruiters or give them an overly casual impression by using an email address that has unprofessional references to your personal life or nicknames, such as "corgi4ever" or "mimi80".
+You don't want to distract recruiters or give them an overly casual impression by using an email address that has unprofessional references to your personal life or nicknames, such as "corgi4ever" or "mimi80."

 Think of the image you want to give the recruiter.